 cat "${1:-/dev/stdin}" > $tmpfile

 This data is provided in JSON format.
-One easy way of obtaining values from the JSON data is to use Python.
-For example, you can obtain the username of a newly created account after the Create Account event with the following:
+One easy way to obtain JSON data values is to use Python.
+For example, you can get the username of a newly created account after the Create Account event with the following:

 cpanelusername=$(python -c "import sys, json; print json.load(open('$tmpfile'))['data']['user']")